 Grab a can of cannellini beans, half a bunch of dandelion greens, handful of parsley and basil, a lemon, a heaping tablespoon of tahini, couple garlic cloves, a pinch of cumin, and some olive oil.
 Place the beans, greens, lemon juice, garlic, tahini paste and cumin in a food processor.
 Start pulsing and slowly drizzle in olive oil until smooth but still a bit chunky.
 Season with salt and pepper to your liking.

 You’ll need some dandelion greens, frozen or fresh mixed berries, coconut water, chia seeds and some yogurt.
 Blend until smooth.

 4. Boiled with lemon + olive oil

 Grab a bunch of dandelion greens, lemon and olive oil.
 Bring a large pot of water to a boil and add greens.
 Boil for 6-10 minutes until cooked.
 Drain well.
 Plate and dress with salt, lemon and olive oil as desired.

 5. Added to vegetable or bone broth for a light summer soup

-You’ll need some broth, some greens and mushrooms and or tofu to your liking.
+You’ll need some broth, some greens, mushrooms and or tofu to your liking.
 Heat your broth on the stove.
-Once the broth is at a low simmer, at the greens, mushroom and tofu.
+Once the broth is at a low simmer, add the greens, mushrooms and tofu.
 Simmer for a few minutes until mushrooms are soft and greens are wilted.
 We love to whisk in a tablespoon of white miso in the vegetable broth for a richer flavor.

 6. Sautéed with garlic + red pepper